 Where you should go to visit while traveling to Iran?
-Shiraz and Ispahan are just some parts of this country. stay with us to find the most mysterious places you should go to.
+Shiraz and Isfahan are just some parts of this country. stay with us to find the most mysterious places in Iran you should go to.

 Takht-e Soleyman Lake